dylanmaenpaa/today-i-learned/README.md

 By removing unnecessary dependencies, the images can be much smaller in size and reduce security threats.
 Smaller size also might give faster builds.

 ### Non-root user
 Run the docker daemon as non-root user to mitigate security risks.
-One risk is that if the user running the daemon root, malicious code might enable root access to the host machine.
+One risk is that if the user run the daemon as root, malicious code might enable root access to the host machine.

 ## Devops